Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The Multiverse — String Theory and Inflationary Models

-Here’s the gist: to sidestep the theistic implications of a finely-tuned universe, some theorists propose the existence of not just one, but an almost infinite number of universes.
-If there are nearly infinite universes, it’s not so surprising that at least one of them, like ours, happens to have just the right conditions for life.
+The idea is simple enough: Instead of a single universe whose fine‑tuning hints at theistic implications, some theorists suggest there isn’t just one universe, but an almost infinite number of them.
+In a multiverse like that, it’s not so surprising that at least one of them, like ours, happens to have just the right conditions for life.
 It’s like rolling dice over and over again; eventually, you’re bound to hit a lucky roll.
-In this view, our universe isn’t special because of a higher intelligence—it’s just one of many outcomes in a vast multiverse.
+Our universe isn’t special because of a “higher intelligence”, it’s just one of many outcomes in a vast multiverse.
+Advocates often describe us as the winners of a cosmic jackpot.
+They compare the universe-generating process to a slot machine, where each ‘spin’ produces a new universe.
+While most of these universes do not support life, some, like ours, do.

 Inflationary Multiverse Model